Laurie Leshin, Director of JPL

 Her numerous honors include NASA’s Outstanding Leadership Medal and Distinguished Public Service Medal, and the Meteoritical Society’s Nier Prize for outstanding research by a scientist under the age of 35.
 The International Astronomical Union named asteroid 4922 Leshin to honor her planetary science contributions.
 Leshin advised President George W. Bush on space policy, and Barack Obama appointed her to the Smithsonian Institution’s National Air and Space Museum advisory board.
 Leshin holds a bachelor’s degree in chemistry from Arizona State University, and master’s and doctoral degrees in geochemistry from Caltech.

-Leshin is the first woman to serve as JPL director, a role that also includes serving as vice president of Caltech, which manages JPL for NASA.
-She will also continue as co-investigator for two instruments on NASA's Mars Curiosity rover.
+Leshin is the first woman to serve as JPL director, a role that also includes serving as Vice President at Caltech, which manages JPL for NASA.
+Leshin is also a Bren Professor of Geochemistry and Planetary Science at Caltech and will continue as co-investigator for two instruments on NASA's Mars Curiosity rover.